Saturation diving system: Systems hazards and risk

+The ideal of quantitative risk assessment requires availability of statistics on the probability of occurrence of specific events.
+Accumulation of such data requires experience with the system, or sufficiently similar systems, components, and service conditions that an analysis can be meaningful.
+There may be complex interactions of relevant factors, and these may not always be recognised, and some hazards also may not be recognised.

+Qualitative risk assessment generally falls short when a comparison of risk in different scenarios is desired.
+Risk assessment also does not always suggest appropriate responses to failure, and tends to have a subjective component due to the varied experience of assessors.

 Standards and classification

 Design, manufacture, testing and maintenance may be required to comply with national occupational safety and health regulations for inshore work and IMCA requirements or the equivalent for offshore work.

 Saturation systems are generally designed, manufactured, and classified to the standards of a recognised classification society like Lloyd's Register, Bureau Veritas, American Bureau of Shipping or Det Norske Veritas for quality assurance.